-- Agreed-upon Translation Plan - International contractors' records from communications, forms, or documents - Assessment materials submitted for linguistic verification with corresponsing adaptation spreadsheets filled in by the National Centre
+- 46. Quality assurance - Agreed upon Translation Plan - International contractors' records from communications, forms, or documents - Assessment materials submitted for linguistic verification with corresponding adaptation spreadsheets filled in by the National Centre

-19. Management of data
+1.1.19.
+Management of data

-Rationale: Consolidating and merging the national databases is a time-consuming and difficult task.
+47. Rationale: Consolidating and merging the national databases is a time-consuming and difficult task.
 To ensure the timely and efficient progress of the project, the international contractors need continuous access to national resources helping to rule out uncertainties and to resolve discrepancies.
 This standard aims to prevent substantial delays to the whole project which could result from a delay in processing the data of a small number of participating countries.